 #5 Give people a reason to keep on coming back to your website

 The moment you start helping your audience solve their problems via your content, you’re starting to develop a relationship with your audience.
 You will turn into a trusted source, and if you keep on delivering these kinds of content, your leads will know that they have to come back.

 You can even pick certain days for specific topics, the same way people use particular hashtags on certain days on Instagram for example.

-An excellent example for this is “Whiteboard Friday” by the team behind moz.com Every week on Friday they give a helpful, engaging piece of content that is wholly targeted to their audience.
+An excellent example of this is “Whiteboard Friday” by the team behind moz.com Every week on Friday they give a helpful, engaging piece of content that is wholly targeted to their audience.
 It keeps readers coming back to their site, week after week because they know they can expect some great content.

-It also helps to bring a community around their content in a way that a “traditional” blogpost can’t.
+It also helps to bring a community around their content in a way that a “traditional” blog post can’t.

 #6 Content Marketing will help almost all your other digital marketing strategy efforts

 Did you know that high-quality content that is delivered at a consistent pace to your audience helps to support all other aspects of your digital marketing strategy?